tmclaugh/threatstack-to-logzio/README.md

 **NOTE: This code is provided as an example and without support for creating services that use Threat Stack webhooks to perform actions within an environment.**

 ## Deployment
+Before deploying be sure that you've deployed and setup the [threatstack-to-aws-sns](https://github.com/threatstack/threatstack-to-aws-sns) service.

 This service can be deployed to AWS running on Lambda behind AWS API gateway by clicking "Launch Stack".
 [![Launch CloudFormation
 Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=threatstack-to-logzio&templateURL=https://s3.amazonaws.com/ts-demo-lamba-deploys/threatstack-to-logzio.json)

+You will need the following information:
+* Threat Stack API key
+* Logz.io API Token

+Once the CloudFromation stack has been deployed the AWS API Gateway endpoint will be subscribed to your Threat Stack integrations AWS SNS topic.
+Alerts sent from the Threat Stack AWS SNS topic will be forwarded through this service to Wavefront.

 ## API
 ### POST https://_{host}_/threatstack-to-logzio/api/v1/logzio/alert